pankhurigadi/correlatedpy/docs/source/faq.rst

 =============================

-This is a list of Frequently Asked Questions about highway-env.
+This is a list of Frequently Asked Questions about correlatedpy.
 Feel free to suggest new entries!

 I try to train an agent using the Kinematics Observation and an MLP model, but the resulting policy is not optimal.
 Why?